EuroLinux/autoelevate/README.md

 ### "Entering emergency mode" after 'upgrade' initramfs

 After a successful upgrade, you might get an emergency shell.
 This is harmless - just reboot your machine.

+### SELinux has been disabled

+The script will disable SELinux - this is required for a successful upgrade.